FAEShushii/Hangman_App/README.md

 3. Run on an Android device or emulator

 ## How to Play
-1. Select a word category
+1. Press "Play"
 2. Guess letters by tapping the on-screen keyboard
 3. You win by guessing the word correctly
 4. You lose if the hangman drawing completes (6 wrong guesses)

 ## Screenshots
+- Main Menu
 - Game Screen
-- Main Menu
-- Score Screen
+- Two Players Screen

 ## Requirements
 - Android 6.0 or higher